aatherton/team_project/README.md

         Visualizations:

-            -Simple Comparison of total points by position (Pie or Bar)
+            -Simple Comparison of total points by position (line graph)

-            -Position by Year Total (Histogram)?
+            -Average points per player at each position (line graph)

 3. What trends are present for players from the top colleges for producing fantasy players and can a new player in the league have their production predicted based on their college?